micro-fan/fan_tools/README.md

 ## AIOTestCase

+**NOTE: we're highly suggest to use pytest alongside with existing async tests plugins**

 Base for asyncronous test cases, you can use it as drop-in replacement for pre-existent tests to be able: